 To extend the system with new behavior, create new Tasks by inheriting from UScriptableTask.
 The Context is used internally to resolve bindings before BeginTask() is called, so your task simply uses its own properties.

-UCLASS(DisplayName = "Print Message", meta = (TaskCategory = "System"))
+UCLASS(DisplayName = "Give Gameplay Ability", meta = (TaskCategory = "Gameplay"))

-class UMyTask_Print : public UScriptableTask
+class UScriptableTask_GiveAbility : public UScriptableTask

 {